“Damn. That’s gonna leave a mark.”

 The mean-spirited reviews helped us focus on the holes in our process.

-What Not To Do When You Have A Turnover Problem
+What Not To Do When You Have An Employee Turnover Problem

 The temptation is to believe that the only people writing reviews are disgruntled employees that you were happy to shed.
 If this were true, the solution is to drown out the bad reviews with positive ones.